kube-rs/website/docs/architecture.md

 We do occasionally diverge on matters where following the go side is worse for the rust language, but when it comes to choosing names and finding out where some modules / functionality should reside; a precedent in `client-go`, `apimachinery`, `controller-runtime` and `kubebuilder` goes a long way.

 ## Generated Structs
-We do not maintain the kubernetes types generated from the `swagger.json` or the protos at present moment, and we do not handle client-side validation of fields relating to these types (that's left to the api-server).
+We do not maintain the Kubernetes types generated from the `swagger.json` or the protos at present moment, and we do not handle client-side validation of fields relating to these types (that's left to the api-server).

 We generally use k8s-openapi's Rust bindings for Kubernetes' builtin types types, see: